cosparks/event_wizard/README.md

 - I want to include any relevant contact information for each interview
 - I want to set a different level of importance for each interview
 - I want to be able to view all the different interviews ordered by importance, and also by time
-- if there is any overlap, I want the program to notify me

 #### User 4
 - I want to plan a party with a date, start/end time and location